Table of Contents

 Harley Benton BJU-10 features

-8. Gold Tone Little GEM Banjo Uke Diamant
+8. Gold Tone Little GEM Banjo Ukulele Diamant

-Winner of the “Best in Show” award at Summertime NAMM 2018, these Little Gem Banjo Ukes feature a composite see-through plastic rim and resonator and can be found in 4 “gem” colors (Diamond, Ruby, Sapphire, and Amethyst).
+Winner of the “Best in Show” award at Summertime NAMM 2018 stringed instruments, these Little Gem Banjo Ukuleles feature a composite see-through plastic rim and resonator and can be found in 4 “gem” colors (Diamond, Ruby, Sapphire, and Amethyst).
 The Little Gems even have maple necks, penetrating tones, and sealed tuners.
 Includes gig bag.

 - Black ABS neck binding